sarathc-git/experiments/helloworld/docs/readme.md

 ### Store the object in a persistent store

+#### What are the best practices to create IDs in a distributed manner.

+    Would it make sense to use some thing like snowflak for primary keys and then let the database where the object is persisted created a db_specific_id which could be more user readable or follow some pattern like sequentially incrementing.

     Create a repository to store the greeting request, post it on kafka.

 ### Build some business rules on accepting the greeting request